75lb/linguist/README.md

 ```

 ####translate the values in a json file
-with an input file like this:
+An input file like this:
 ```json
 {
     "content": {